AnggaR96s/Reforestation/README.md

-## Why did the kid cross the playground?
-To get to the other slide.
+## Why is it always hot in the corner of a room?
+Because a corner is 90 degrees.